FREE SHIPPING on orders over $75 International: over $250

 – I have a remedy for your spirit, young monk.
 Try this green tea.

-– On the banks of the Liu Luo River in Yunnan, it's already Spring, and farmers have already produced fresh sweet tea.
+– On the banks of the Niu Luo River in Yunnan, it's already Spring, and farmers have already produced fresh sweet tea.
 Drink up and see for yourself – the Spring is coming.

-Harvested in just the first days of January, we believe this tea is the very first green tea harvest of 2024 in all of China.
+Harvested in January, we believe this tea is the very first green tea harvest of 2026 in all of China!

-This year's First Flush green tea features an atypical and powerful umami character.
+The Early Harvest Green Tea features an atypical and powerful umami character.
 Its flavor characteristics are akin to premium Japanese teas, blending the best of China and Japan's tea realms.
-This brothy and full-bodied tea has a rich, multi-dimensional taste and aroma, thanks to the food-fired Sha Qing (杀青) that gives the tea its pleasant smokiness.
-With only small batches available each year, this rare gem is a must-have for any true tea connoisseur.
+This brothy and full-bodied tea has a rich, multi-dimensional taste and aroma, thanks to the wood-fired Sha Qing (杀青) that gives the tea its light, pleasant smokiness.
+With only small batches available each year, this tea is a rare gem!

 Buffalo Tea Garden